Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

 In the direct task, $d'_\text{true}$ is typically measured by the sensitivity index $d'$ averaged across participants.
 Participants' individual $d'_i$ are calculated from hit rate, $\text{HR}$ (\%-correct guesses for masked stimuli from category A), and false alarm rate, $\text{FA}$ (\%-incorrect guesses for masked stimuli from category B), where $\Phi^{-1}$ is the inverse cumulative density function of the normal distribution.

 Note that the empirical literature often uses the notation $d'$ without a clear distinction between estimated vs. true value and individual vs. average effects.
 Because we need to be more precise in our derivations: We denote the true value of an individual participant by $d'_{\text{true},i}$ and the sensitivity index, which is an estimate for the true value, by $d'_i$.
 We denote the true sensitivity across participants by $d'_\text{true}$.
 In the direct task, this is estimated by the average across $d'_i$ values denoted by $d'$.
 We will also label this averaged estimate $d'_\text{estimated,indirect}$.
-Since the indirect task does not offer such an estimate, we use the reported results to come up with an estimate for the true sensitivity, which we will call $d'_\text{estimated,indirect}$.